 Exceptions to the Rule: When Can COVID-19 Stop Visitation?

 First, you should keep in mind that you and your child’s other parent always have the option to agree to halt the current visitation schedule for a short time or make informal adjustments to the schedule.
+A skilled child custody lawyer can help facilitate these temporary changes smoothly.

 For example, if the parent lets you know that they have COVID-19, you can agree to adjust visitation so that it occurs after the whole household has a negative COVID test or something similar.
 If you and the other parent agree, you can easily make these minor adjustments—which is often the best way to deal with this unique situation.